wesbarnett/aoc-tool/README.md

 # 🎄aoc-tool 🎁

-Python functions to automate getting inputs and submitting results to Advent of Code.
+Python functions to aid in getting inputs and submitting results to Advent of Code.
+The package provides `get_input` which gets and caches a day's input file and `submit` which submits an answer and displays the server's response.
 Inputs are cached locally in `$HOME/.cache/aoc_tool`.

-Please throttle your submissions to Advent of Code's servers.
+Please throttle your submissions to Advent of Code's servers when using `submit`.

 ## Dependencies